Town centre transformation to replace a derelict 1960s shopping centre

 - new leisure and fitness centre

-Regenerating a former shopping precinct, the scheme will rejuvenate the area further by reopening the river edge with an attractive riverside promenade.
-It will deliver substantial economic benefits that place Pontypridd as a strategically important town in the region by providing 14,693sqm of office space for over 1,000 people.
+The scheme has rejuvenated the area by reopening the river edge with an attractive riverside promenade, delivering substantial economic benefits that place Pontypridd as a strategically important town in the region by providing 14,693sqm of office space for over 1,000 people.

-Neal Stephens, managing director of Willmott Dixon in Wales and the West, said: “We are delighted to have been appointed for this flagship project for Rhondda Cynon Taf County Borough Council as this will be a catalyst to further revitalise the strategically important town of Pontypridd.
-Together we’ll create an exciting new chapter for Pontypridd’s future.”
+Neal Stephens, managing director of Willmott Dixon in Wales and the West, said: “This flagship project for Rhondda Cynon Taf County Borough Council is a catalyst to further revitalise the strategically important town of Pontypridd.”

-Councillor Robert Bevan, Rhondda Cynon Taf Cabinet Member for Enterprise, Development and Housing:
+Councillor Robert Bevan, Rhondda Cynon Taf Council’s Cabinet Member for Enterprise, Development and Housing:

 It’s the latest in a series of mixed-use developments Willmott Dixon are behind that are transforming town centres.
 In February, it secured a contract to build the £80 million Rochdale Riverside for a joint venture between Genr8 and Kajima in partnership with Rochdale Borough Council.